 A pathway forward

+RMI’s Residential Energy+ initiative will unlock pent up demand for residential energy performance improvements nationwide by addressing how home energy upgrades are financed and delivered.
 A recent study by BMO Harris Bank reinforces this idea of pent up demand, and reflects an opportunity to expand the market for home energy upgrades.
 The study found that 80 percent of Americans plan to do some form of a home renovation in the next five years.
 Forty percent of those surveyed plan to make their home more energy efficient.
 Interestingly, 50 percent of those who will make updates expect to pay for these improvements with savings, 18 percent with credit cards, and only 17 percent with a home equity loan.

 What if we could convert the 60 percent who are just thinking of traditional remodels into whole-home performance upgrades?
 What if we could empower almost 70 percent of remodelers (those financing through savings and credit cards) with some form of financing that leverages the energy savings as opposed to simply tying up their savings or relying on high-interest-rate credit cards?